AndreyRomanovZexxonn/in3D-iOS-SDK/README.md

 ## Demo app

-Please see `DemoApp` directory for a complete example of the app using the SDK.
+Please see `demoApp` directory for a complete example of the app using the SDK.

 ## Help and feedback